luxonis/luxonis-train/README.md

 loader:
   params:
-    # optional, the dataset will be created under this name
+    # Optional, the dataset will be created under this name.
-    # if not specified, the name of the dataset will be
+    # If not specified, the name of the dataset will be
-    # the same as the name of the dataset directory
+    # the same as the name of the dataset directory.
     dataset_name: dataset_name
     dataset_dir: path/to/dataset
-    # one of voc, darknet, yolov4, yolov6, createml, tfcsv, clsdir, segmask
+    # One of voc, darknet, yolov4, yolov6, createml, tfcsv, clsdir, or segmask.
-    # if not specified, the loader will try to guess the correct format
+    # If not specified, the loader will try to guess the correct format from
+    # the directory structure.
+    # Note that this is not recommended as it can lead to incorrect parsing.
     dataset_type: coco
 ```

 ### Custom Loader

-To learn how to implement and use a custom loader, see [customization](#customizations).
+To learn how to implement and use custom loaders, see [customization](#customizations).

 Custom loader can be referenced in the configuration file using its class name: